Magecart Hacking Groups: No Longer Just an eCommerce Threat

-Magecart today is a well-known name in the Cybersecurity community, and most of the web security professionals, security analysts must have heard of this cybercrime gang.
-Magecart’s main methodology is to steal sensitive information from customers that commonly use e-commerce websites by exploiting third-party applications vulnerabilities on these websites.
+Magecart has already become a feared name in the cybersecurity community, CISOs, CIOs, web security professionals, and security analysts are all combating this third party risk on an ongoing basis.
+Magecart’s main methodology is to steal sensitive information from customers that use eCommerce and other eService platforms by exploiting vulnerable third parties on these websites.

 Who’s Behind Magecart?